henoktsegaye/node-router/readme.md

 })
 ```

-Configuring not found and / or error handler.
-You can pass a function to the start method to handle not found and error.
+Configuring not found and/or error handler.
+You can pass a function to the start method to handle not found and error during processing your routes.
 ```js

 // create a server with port 3000 and host